chavan-manoj/askverse-mini/README.md

 # AskVerse Mini

-A lightweight multi-agent AI system for document question answering, built with LangChain and LangGraph.
+A lightweight multi-agent AI system that combines document question answering with web search capabilities, built with LangChain and LangGraph.
+It can answer questions based on your local PDF documents and enhance responses with real-time web search results.

 ## Features

 - Multi-agent architecture for robust question answering
 - Support for multiple PDF documents
+- Web search integration using Tavily
 - Hybrid retrieval system (dense + sparse)
 - Interactive command-line interface
 - Configurable logging